stepanenko/stepanenko/readme.md

 **Favourite Quotes:**

+> _If you define the problem correctly, you almost have the solution._

 > _Because JavaScript can be used without understanding, the understanding of the language is often never attained. -- Kyle Simpson_

 > _Programming is thinking, not typing._